PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->
 That's right, this one, the one you play with your feet.
-The goal of this game is to well, score goals, and that's what we're going to analyze just that.
-How many goals does a team score and what other insights can produce from the data?
+The goal of this game is to well, score goals, and we're going to analyze just that.
+How many goals does a team score and what other insights can we produce from the data?
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->